liamedeiros/Mahakala/README.md

 Copyright (C) 2024 Aniket Sharma, Lia Medeiros, George N. Wong, CK Chan, et al.

 Mahakala is a python + jax based implementation of a radiative ray-tracing algorithm for arbitrary spacetimes.
+See https://arxiv.org/abs/2304.03804 for more detail.

 ## Installation